Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

-Most of our results apply to Matérn-type covariance functions whose Fourier transforms decay polynomially (see \Cref{assumption:sobolev-kernel}). \Cref{sec:generalisation} discusses generalisations of this Fourier assumption as well as the use of general linear information, such as derivative data.
+Most of our results apply to Matérn-type covariance functions whose Fourier transforms decay polynomially (see \Cref{assumption:sobolev-kernel}). \Cref{sec:generalisation} discusses generalisations of this Fourier assumption, lengthscale estimation for product kernels, and the use of general linear information, such as derivative data.
 Our proofs are predominantly based on reproducing kernel Hilbert space (RKHS) techniques and approximation theory in Sobolev spaces.
 Complete proofs are relegated to \Cref{sec:proofs}.
 No familiarity with RKHSs or Sobolev spaces is required to understand the statements of our main results and, outside the proofs, it is only in \Cref{sec:generalisation} that these concepts are used.
+Practical and theoretical implications of our results are discussed in \Cref{sec:conclusion}.